Packaging machinery: Automation

 Packaging operations can be designed for variable package sizes and forms or for handling only uniform packages, where the machinery or packaging line is adjustable between production runs.
 Certainly slow manual operations allow workers to be flexible to package variation but also some automated lines can handle significant random variation.

 Moving from manual operations, through semi-automatic operations to fully automated packaging lines offers advantages to some packagers.
 Other than the obvious control of labor costs, quality can be more consistent, and throughput can be optimized.

 Efforts at packaging line automation increasingly use programmable logic controllers and robotics.

-Large fully automatic packaging lines can involve several pieces of major equipment from different manufactures as well as conveyors and ancillary equipment.
+Large fully automatic packaging lines can involve several pieces of major equipment from different manufacturers as well as conveyors and ancillary equipment.
 Integrating such systems can be a challenge.
 Often consultants or external engineering firms are used to coordinate large projects.

 Choosing packaging machinery

 Choosing packaging machinery includes an assessment of technical capabilities, labor requirements, worker safety, maintainability, serviceability, reliability, ability to integrate into the packaging line, capital cost, floorspace, flexibility (change-over, materials, multiple products, etc.), energy requirements, quality of outgoing packages, qualifications (for food, pharmaceuticals, etc.), throughput, efficiency, productivity, ergonomics, return on investment, etc.